FikriAshraf95/etherscan-code-test/README.md

-All the information are saved in mysql database at:- http://159.223.74.140/phpmyadmin/index.php?route=/database/structure&server=1&db=etherscan (Credentials to db can be found in etherscan-test.zip README.txt)
+All the information are saved in mysql database at:- http://159.223.74.140/phpmyadmin/index.php?route=/database/structure&server=1&db=etherscan (Credentials for database can be found in etherscan-test.zip README.txt)

 Logs path:-
 etherscan-test\etherscan-test\bin\Debug\net6.0\logs